eellak/gsoc2019-CScout/README.md

 user feedback

 ## Building, Testing, Installing, Using
-CScout has been compiled and tested on GNU/Linux (Debian jessie), Apple OS X (El Capitan), FreeBSD (11.0), and Cygwin.
-In order to build and use CScout you need a Unix (like) system with a modern C++ compiler, GNU make, and Perl.
+CScout has been compiled and tested on GNU/Linux (Debian jessie).
+In order to build and use CScout you need a Unix (like) system with a modern C++ compiler, GNU make, Perl and npm.
 Building installs [Microsoft's C++ Rest SDK](https://github.com/microsoft/cpprestsdk).
 To test CScout you also need to be able to run Java from the command line, in order to use the HSQLDB database.